adult carrying baby on shoulder facing lake and mountains

 Traveling with a newborn is not an easy task, especially when your baby is relying on your breast milk to be fed.
 Breastfeeding and pumping at the airport, on the plane, or any cramped mode of transport can seem overwhelming, but you’ll be good to go with some appropriate planning and preparation.

 Continuing to breastfeed or pump breast milk while traveling can provide a source of comfort for you and your little one, especially when their normal routine is interrupted.
-Both methods come with their own perks, but choosing to breastfeed or pump, or both, is up to your baby’s needs and your family’s travel plans.
+Both methods come with their own perks, but choosing to breastfeed, pump, or both, is up to your baby’s needs and your family’s travel plans.
 This post will talk about both breastfeeding and pumping while traveling with a baby.

 Breastfeeding While Traveling